 Be able to attend the Youth Summit independent of a parent/guardian

 Submit completed registration form while space is available.

 Included in your registration are conference activities, lunch & giveaways.

 Please note: space for this event is limited.
 Be sure to register early.
 Spots will be filled on a first-come, first-served basis.
 Registration will close if we reach capacity.
 Your registration will be confirmed by email.

-For any questions about the YOCS NYC please email Andrew Asaki at
+For any questions about the YOCS NYC please email Stephanie Joseph at

 History of the Youth Ocean Conservation Summit

 The Youth Ocean Conservation Summit was created by Sean Russell in 2011 to provide youth participants with the opportunity to learn from marine scientists and conservationists about the current threats facing marine ecosystems, both locally and globally.
-This annual event also teaches participants about the ways other youth are currently working to protect marine ecosystems, and then allows them to work with their peers to develop action plans for their own ocean conservation projects.
 Workshops offered at the summit allow participants to gain the skills necessary to successfully implement conservation projects, teach participants about career opportunities in marine conservation, and expose them to opportunities they can take part in to help protect our planet's oceans and their inhabitants.
 Satellite summits (like the YOCS NYC) are happening throughout the year in cities across the country.